sroehling/FutureBudget/Retirement Simulator/thirdPartyLibs.md

 ## 3rd Party Libraries

-The FinSim software incorporates under license a number of third party software libraries.
+The FutureBudget software incorporates under license a number of third party software libraries.
 The following is a list of these libraries and the copyrights and associated conditions